 The first violin part for Brahms' Symphony No. 4 in E minor, Op.
-98 has been edited by Blair Milton, founder of the Evanston Chamber Ensemble and a highly sought-after instructor who has given master classes throughout the US, South America, Germany, and Japan.
+98 has been edited by Blair Milton, violinist in the Chicago Symphony Orchestra and founder of the Evanston Chamber Ensemble.
 Milton's bowings, fingerings and other editorial markings have been added throughout the score.

 The last of Brahms' symphonies, he completed it in 1885 and conducted the premiere of the work himself later that year in Meiningen, Germany.
 In contrast to the triumphant and heroic sound of the First and Third Symphonies, the Fourth gives off a feeling of uncompromising intellectual complexity and expressive implacability, possibly even tragedy.
 The final movement, an unusual passacaglia, ends with one of the darkest and deepest minor key cadences in symphonic music.

 Download and print the score today to gain access to expertly edited Brahms' Symphony No. 4 violin fingerings and bowings from Blair Milton!

 Click on the image below to view the first page of the score:

 Click on an image below to print a free cover page design for this score:

 Color Option 1

 Color Option 2

 Click below to preview or purchase a recording of the Chicago Symphony Orchestra performing this piece.